Financial Aid Facts

 Remember: Your first step in the financial aid process is to complete the Free Application for Federal Student Aid (FAFSA) form.
 If you need more information about completing the FAFSA form, visit our financial aid resources page.
 Or, if you have not yet completed your FAFSA form, this link will get you started.Private Education Loans Overview

 Private alternative education loans are offered by private lending institutions and are not subsidized by a government agency.
-Alternative education loans are not to be used as a substitution for federal financial aid loans.
-They are intended to provide additional funding for your education after all federal loans are sought.
+Alternative education loans are not to be used as a substitution for Federal financial aid loans.
+They are intended to provide additional funding for your education after all Federal loans are sought.
+Find out more about these loans here.

 Alternative (private) education loans are offered by private lending institutions and are not subsidized by a government agency.
 Interest rates, processing fees, eligibility requirements, and repayment differ with each lender.
 There are strict credit requirements, and in most cases a co-signer is needed.